codesofC/nubank_clone/README.md

 <h1 style="text-align: center;"> Nubank Mobile App Clone </h1>

 This project is a frontend clone of the Nubank mobile app, focusing on replicating the user interface of the tab pages.
 It showcases the design and layout of the original app, providing a visually accurate representation of the Nubank experience.
-The clone is built using modern web technologies and aims to demonstrate proficiency in frontend development and UI/UX design.
+The clone is built using modern web technologies.

 ## 👩🏾‍💻 Technologies
 - `Expo`